Carbonite, Inc.: Product details

 and if that computer is inaccessible, the user must upload and let Carbonite manage the key before accessing the backed up files from another computer.

 The Terms let Carbonite delete files with or without notice, but normally they keep the three most recent versions, and one version per day for the past week, one per week for 3 weeks before that, and 1 per month for 2 and 3 months ago.
 They also delete files which were deleted by the user more than 30 days before, or when payment ends.
 Carbonite offers telephone support to recover from ransomware viruses.
 Terms also disclaim any warranties and damages, require arbitration in Boston, and disallow class action suits.
 Terms require users to pay (indemnify) Carbonite's losses if they relate to improper actions by the user.

 On a Windows PC, Carbonite backs up everything in the Documents and Settings folder, including the desktop, favorites, and all other files except for temporary, log and video files.
 Any file or folder can be added to the default backup if it is on a local (internal) drive formatted with the FAT32 or NTFS file systems.
 (According to the Carbonite website, the Home version will only backup internal drives whereas the HomePlus and HomePremium versions will also backup external drives.)
 The backup software integrates with Windows Explorer, adding green dots to the file icons of any backed up file.
 Adding or removing files from the backup is done using the right mouse button and the Windows context menus.
 The Windows version of Carbonite will keep multiple versions of backed up files.

 Carbonite can recover from some forms of Ransomware but this requires contacting Carbonite customer service.

 For Intel-based Macs running Mac OS X 10.4 (Tiger) or 10.5 (Leopard), Carbonite is controlled through System Preferences and using the contextual menu.
 File systems supported 'by default' on Mac OS X are supported by the Mac client with the exception of FAT.

 The program also includes a remote access application that allows individual files to be downloaded to any computer using a web browser.

-Company profile
+Company history

 CEO David Friend and CTO Jeff Flowers founded Carbonite in 2005, the fifth joint venture for the pair who also together founded Computer Pictures, Pilot Software, FaxNet and Sonexis.
 Friend had also been an executive at ARP Instruments, Inc., a pioneering electronic music synthesizer manufacturer, in the 1970s.

+The product debuted at Staples in 2006 when it focused on photo backup and offered a free six-month subscription with all camera purchases.
+It partnered with Microsoft in 2006 to include the program with purchase of Microsoft Money 2007, and renewed the following year for the 2008 edition.
 Since its launch in 2006, Carbonite has backed up more than 100 billion files and has restored more than 7 billion lost files for its customers.